servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 ## III.
 Faithful and Unfaithful — The Two Lines Within God’s People

-A consistent pattern emerges across the entire Bible: within the visible people of God, there is always a faithful remnant and an unfaithful majority.
+A consistent pattern emerges across the entire Bible: within the visible people of God, there is a faithful remnant and an increasingly unfaithful majority.
 This is not a contradiction—it is the covenant at work.

 Examples appear throughout Scripture: